percona/pmm-doc/docs/how-to/advisors.md

 ## Change advisor's interval

 Advisor checks can be executed manually or automatically.
 By default, automatic checks run every 24 hours.
-You can change this standard interval to a custom frequency for each individual advisor:
+You can change this standard interval to a custom frequency for each advisor:

 | Interval name                 | Value (hours)  |
 |------------------------------ |:--------------:|